-- Consolidating Civic uses within the core;

-- Providing opportunities for residential development;

-- Enhancing the retail offering;

-- Augmenting existing public car parking; and

-- Providing quality mixed use development
+- Upgrading the intechange and improve its connectivity to activities in the core; - Consolidating Civic uses within the core; - Providing opportunities for residential development; - Enhancing the retail offering; - Augmenting existing public car parking; and - Providing quality mixed use development.

 The Structure Plan seeks to create conditions of development whereby multistorey mixed use development is encouraged within the core.
 Part of the strategy to help enliven the Salisbury City Centre is to redevelop community facilities within the core.